brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-07.md

 had been on the outline he'd sent her.

-"You have a very interesting school," Krum said idly, assembling a rather impressive butterbrot* out of ingredients Harry hadn't seen since he was eight.
+"You have a very interesting school," Krum said idly, assembling a rather impressive butterbrot\[^69-1] out of ingredients Harry hadn't seen since he was eight.
 "There must be a lot of interesting people who study here."

 As it turned out, Krum wasn't really Snapish at all.
 With Snape you could